fralau/mkdocs-macros-plugin/README.md

  statement

-Similarly programmers can define **macros**, as Python functions in the `main.py` file, which the users will then be able to use without much difficulty inside of the Python code.
+Similarly programmers can define **macros** and **filters**, as Python functions in the `main.py` file, which the users will then be able to use without much difficulty, as jinja2 directives in the markdown page.

-With these two tools, you could write e.g.:
+By combining markdown and Python thanks to jinja2, you could write in one of the pages, e.g.:

 ```markdown
 The unit price of product A is {{ unit_price }} EUR.